 Revising Fees

 The SAIMC may on an annual basis, revise registration fees and subscriptions payable by members of various grades.
-The subscriptions and registration fees for the current year shall be decided at the last meeting of Council during the current financial year.
+The subscriptions and registration fees for the current year shall be decided at the last meeting of EXCO during the current financial year.

 Subscriptions Due